japila-books/apache-spark-internals/docs/metrics/index.md

 ## <span id="MetricsConfig"> MetricsConfig

-`MetricsConfig` is the configuration of the link:spark-metrics-MetricsSystem.adoc[MetricsSystem] (i.e. metrics link:spark-metrics-Source.adoc[sources] and link:spark-metrics-Sink.adoc[sinks]).
+`MetricsConfig` is the configuration of the link:spark-metrics-MetricsSystem.md[MetricsSystem] (i.e. metrics link:spark-metrics-Source.md[sources] and link:spark-metrics-Sink.md[sinks]).

 *metrics.properties* is the default metrics configuration file.
-It is configured using link:spark-metrics-properties.adoc#spark.metrics.conf[spark.metrics.conf] configuration property.
+It is configured using link:spark-metrics-properties.md#spark.metrics.conf[spark.metrics.conf] configuration property.
 The file is first loaded from the path directly before using Spark's CLASSPATH.

 `MetricsConfig` also accepts a metrics configuration using ``spark.metrics.conf.``-prefixed configuration properties.